YaxinCheng/TonnerreSearch/README.md

 ## Platform

 - macOS (with Swift version after 4.0)
-  - Tested on High Sierra, should be working with Mojave
+  - Tested on High Sierra and Mojave

 ## Installation